 How old do I have to be to take for driver's ed?

-You have to be 14½ on the first day of class.
-You can register at any time to reserve your seat.
+You need to be 14½ on the first day of class.
+You can register at any time to reserve your

 Go to our registration page and complete our online